-Rice County residents that are looking to obtain a water test kit are advised to order online directly from the Olmsted County website, which can be found at:
+Rice County residents that are looking to obtain a water test kit are advised to order online directly from the Olmsted County website.

 Please Note: There is an option to mail your sample back to the lab via UPS, but with COVID-19 there have been disruptions with shipping times, and if the kit is delayed it may exceed the required holding times and be rejected.
 It is important that samples are received within 28 hours of being collected.
 Because of this, the lab advises that collected samples be dropped off.

-For questions or concerns relating to Environmental Health, please contact Marilee DeGroot, 507-332-6170 or by email.
+For questions or concerns relating to Environmental Health, please contact Marilee DeGroot, 507-332-6170 or by emailing email@example.com.